ChanthMiao/ghc-wiki-mirror/building/preparation/windows.md

 ### Method C: Hadrian Build Via Stack

 "GHC supports **two build systems**: Hadrian (recommended) and Make."
 And this method is dedicated to `Hadrian` build.
 Below script navigates you directly to Step 5, which means after running the script, it is ready to run hadrian build, `hadrian/build-stack.bat --flavour=quickest -j`.
-If you'd like to learn more about `hadrian`, (here you go)[https://gitlab.haskell.org/ghc/ghc/-/wikis/building/hadrian].
+If you'd like to learn more about `hadrian`, here is [hadrian's wiki page](https://gitlab.haskell.org/ghc/ghc/-/wikis/building/hadrian).
 If you encountered any problem, join the discussion of #21695.

 ```
 cd c:\project